AdamCoscia/Trust-In-AI/README.md

-# The Role of Transitivity and Implicit Bias in Decision-Making with AI
+# The Impact of Transitivity and Implicit Bias on Trust in AI

+Repository for the system used in the study.

-Last updated: 04/12/2021
+Last updated: 04/30/2021

-## Screenshots

-TODO

 ## Setup